identity-com/docs/docs/cruiser/escrow-example/Escrow Example.md

 # Sample Escrow Program

 In this example of Cruiser's functionality we will walk through an example escrow program.
+This is a recreation of the [PaulX escrow tutorial](https://paulx.dev/blog/2021/01/14/programming-on-solana-an-introduction/)

 All the code for this project can be found here: [Cruiser -> Escrow](https://github.com/identity-com/cruiser/tree/master/escrow_example)